Nokami93/nokami93.github.io/README.md

 ## **Installation**
-- Download [Vencord](https://vencord.dev/) and Install it (read this download page if it's not working)!
+- Download [Vencord](https://vencord.dev/) and Install it (read the download page if it's not working)!
 - Download [SoftXE.zip](https://github.com/Nokami93/nokami93.github.io/releases) and extract it into [/vencord/themes](https://i.imgur.com/UCldJLr.png).
 - Start Discord and head over to Settings.
 - Enable *ReadAllNotificationsButton* & *BetterFolders* in the Plugins tab.